wyhitcs/team-letsencrypt/draftv1.md

 The other contributors are either users of let’s encrypt or github users who are interested in this project.
 Their contributions are mainly about improving command line, fixing bugs and format.
-As a BETA software, Let's Encrypt has some many bugs to fix.
+As a BETA software, Let's Encrypt has some bugs to fix.

 ### Users